 -

 Division Method: This method involves dividing the numbers by their common prime factors until you are left with no common factors.
 Then, multiply all the divisors and the remaining numbers together to get the LCM.
-For example, to find the LCM of 24 and 36:
+Here's one way to look at it: to find the LCM of 24 and 36:

 - Divide both by 2: 12, 18